 - Skin colour really is only skin deep.
 Most traits are inherited independently from one another.
 The genes influencing skin colour have nothing to do with the genes influencing hair form, eye shape, blood type, musical talent, athletic ability or intelligence.
 Knowing someone’s skin colour doesn’t necessarily tell you anything else about him or her.

 If you are being discriminated against or bullied because of your race, speak up!
 You are not alone, and together we can beat racism.
-Get help from Ditch the Label and start a conversation in community.
+Get help from Ditch the Label and start a conversation in our community.